oobabooga/text-generation-webui/README.md

   --row-split                                          Split the model by rows across GPUs.
 This may improve multi-gpu performance.
   --no-mmap                                            Prevent mmap from being used.
   --mlock                                              Force the system to keep the model in RAM.
   --no-kv-offload                                      Do not offload the K, Q, V to the GPU.
-This saves VRAM but reduces the performance.
+This saves VRAM but reduces performance.
   --batch-size BATCH_SIZE                              Maximum number of prompt tokens to batch together when calling llama-server.
 This is the application level batch size.
   --ubatch-size UBATCH_SIZE                            Maximum number of prompt tokens to batch together when calling llama-server.
 This is the max physical batch size for computation (device level).
   --threads THREADS                                    Number of threads to use.